TomDDG/ZXPicoIF2ROM/README.md

 ![image](./images/prototype.jpg "Prototype")

-## PIO
+## PIO & DMA

+Derek's original design used one of the processors of the RP2040 to read the ADDRESS pins and write out the DATA lines if required.
+In order to do this fast enough the RP2040 needed to be overclocked.
+For my version I decided to use the PIO, mainly as I wanted to learn how to use it.
+The PIO has many advantages including being fast enough to avoid an overclock but also it works completely independently from the main CPU and is not affected by things like interrupts.

-The PIO constantly reads the address in (A0-A13) and writes the data out (D0-D7) from the correct ROM memory location.
-It uses DMA determine the memory location and to auto feed the PIO with the correct data to send to the Spectrum.
-I used the example from Rumbledethumps YouTube video (https://www.youtube.com/watch?v=GOEI2OpMncY&t=374s) as the basis and adapted to work on the ZX Spectrum.
+In order for the PIO to work it needs to be coupled with the PICOs DMA which will feed the PIO with the correct data to write to the DATA lines.
+I first saw how this could work from the 6502 example on Rumbledethumps YouTube channel (https://www.youtube.com/watch?v=GOEI2OpMncY&t=374s) and adapted this to work on the ZX Spectrum.
+The idea is to set-up two DMA channels, one will get the memory address required from the PIO FIFO and push that into the second DMA which will in turn push the correct data to the PIOs FIFO.
+The PIO uses 32bit registers which are ample for this.

+The code included on this GitHub details how this works but to summarise:
+1. PIO reads the 14 address pins (A0-A13) to the ISR
+2. The ISR is auto pushed into the PIO FIFO RX
+3. DMA channel 1 reads the PIO FIFO RX and puts this into the DMA channel 2 read address
+4. DMA channel 2 pushes the data at the new read address to the PIO FIFO TX
+5. PIO ouputs the PIO FIFO TX to the data pins (D0-D7)
+6. Loop to 1

+There are a couple of additional set-up steps such as enable the PIO to convert the 14bit address read to a 32bit address in PICO memory.

 To ensure the Pico doesn't write to the data bus when not required the output enable (OE) pin on the 74LS245 chip is controlled by the OR of MREQ, A14, A15 & RD (1 don't send data, 0 send data)